Creating content

 If you are creating content that has not yet been saved, then the Save menu will contain a reduced set of options, as shown in the image below.

-If you click the main Save button the Save dialog is shown.
+Click the main Save button to display the "Save" dialog.
 Give the content a name, choose which folder it should be saved in and optionally add a locale, status and assignee.
-Click "Ok" to save the content.

 Once the content is saved, if there is a visualization defined for the content, then it will be displayed on the right hand side of the content form.